 “The pursuit of prioritizing diversity as central to the core of any institution evolves around honoring human perspective, lived experiences, and expectations.
 The most important of those perspectives is that of our students.”

-– Grant Hightower,
+– Grant Hightower, Dean of Students

-During the academic year, the Community and Equity team plans a series of monthly programs that take place during the school day and involve the entire school community in presentations and discussions.
+During the academic year, the Community and Equity (C&E) team plans a series of monthly programs that take place during the school day and involve the entire school community in presentations and discussions.
 These events and conversations bring students, faculty, and staff together to examine identity, build community, challenge inequity, and support social justice activism.

 The Community and Equity team provides support to the school’s many affinity groups, cultural clubs, and social justice organizations, which gather weekly to nurture students and adults, provide comfortable settings for exploring a shared culture, and educate the larger community about political causes.

 Concord Academy students in an MLK Day student-led workshop.

 The C&E team engages faculty and staff in exploring the roles they play in building an inclusive and equitable learning setting for CA students and in presenting a multicultural curriculum.

 The Community and Equity Team